How to Grow Roses: A Complete Beginner’s Guide to Rose Care

 How to Plant Roses

 Planting roses is easy, but it requires a little planning and preparation.
+Roses can be planted in early spring or fall, depending on your climate.
 Here are some tips to follow when adding them to your garden.

 • Select healthy plants.
 Make sure there is no yellow or diseased foliage and check the undersides of leaves for pests.
 If packaged or bare-root plants are dry, immerse them in water for a few hours before planting.

-• Plant in fertile, well-drained soil where roses will receive at least 6 hours of sun.
+• Plant roses in fertile, well-drained soil where they will receive at least 6 hours of sun.

 • Follow plant tag directions for proper spacing.
-Air circulation is important to keeping roses healthy.
+Air circulation is important for keeping roses healthy.

-• Dig a planting hole as deep and twice as wide as the container.
+• Dig a hole as deep and twice as wide as the container.

-• Fill the hole with a mix of native soil, good-quality garden soil, compost, and perlite.
+• Fill the hole with native soil mixed with good-quality garden soil, compost, and perlite.
+Amend heavy or poor soil, but avoid over-improving the planting hole in already decent garden soil.

 How to Plant Bare-Root Roses

-• Soak the entire rose bush in water for 8-24 hours.
+• Soak the entire rose bush in water for 8 to 24 hours before planting.

-• Dig hole 18-30 inches wide and deep to accommodate the root ball.
-And create a soil cone for the bare root to sit on.
+• Dig a hole 18 to 30 inches wide and deep enough to accommodate the root system.
+Create a small soil cone in the center of the hole for the bare roots to sit on.

-• Fill the hole with native soil, good quality garden soil, compost, and perlite.
+• Fill the hole with native soil mixed with good-quality garden soil, compost, and perlite.

-• Water every day for one week.
-How much you water will depend on your climate and weather.
+• Water daily for the first week.
+How much you water will depend on your climate and weather conditions.

 close up of lady of shallot david austin rose -The Complete Guide to Roses Care